wechat-miniprogram/glass-easel-devtools/README.md

 ### Use Dev Builds of glass-easel

-Firstly, the dev builds of glass-easel should be used.
+Firstly, the dev builds of glass-easel (version >= 0.9.0) should be used.
 By default, the glass-easel is built in production mode, which does not contain debug interfaces.

 If you are using webpack, the best way to use the dev builds is adding following configuration into your `webpack.config.js` :